-Some things become very clear when you’re experiencing itchiness, pain, and discomfort around your vulva or in your vagina: how close the nearest bathroom is, whether the people around you can see you itching your vagina in public, the sacrifices you would make to get some, ANY relief, and that the scratching you’re doing is not a great antidote for itchiness in sensitive areas (ouch).
+Some things become very clear when you’re experiencing itchiness, pain, and discomfort around your vulva or in your vagina: how close the nearest bathroom is, whether the people around you can see you itching your vagina in public, the sacrifices you would make to get relief, and that the scratching you’re doing is not a great antidote for itchiness in sensitive areas.

 But sometimes, one thing remains unclear: the cause of all of that discomfort.
-Unfortunately, there are a lot of yeast infection symptoms that overlap with other conditions, including herpes.
+Unfortunately, there are a lot of vaginal yeast infection symptoms that overlap with other conditions, including herpes.
+Here’s a quick rundown on the similarities and differences between a yeast infection vs. herpes.

 What is genital herpes?

-Genital herpes is a sexually transmitted infection caused by the herpes simplex virus (HSV).
-There are two virus strains that can cause genital herpes: HSV-1 and HSV-2.
+Genital herpes is a sexually transmitted infection (STI) caused by the herpes simplex virus (HSV).
+Two virus strains can cause genital herpes: HSV-1 and HSV-2.
 These are the same viruses that cause oral herpes, aka cold sores.

 How is genital herpes diagnosed?

-Doctor’s office: Detection of HSV virus genetic material (PCR) from a swab of the genital area.
+- Doctor’s office: Detection of HSV virus genetic material (PCR) from a swab of the genital area.
 Herpes can also be diagnosed with a blood test.
-Finally, herpes can be diagnosed clinically, without a PCR swab, especially for patients with a prior history of HSV who has a recurrent outbreak.
+Herpes can be diagnosed clinically, without a PCR swab, especially for patients with a prior history of HSV who have a recurrent outbreak.

 Note: When you ask to get tested for “all STIs,” herpes may or may not be included, depending on your risk for having a possible infection.
 Be sure to talk with your doctor specifically about herpes if you’re interested in being tested.